tinacms/tina.io/content/blog/evolution-of-inline-editing.md

 Sidebar editing avoids most of the friction of integrating inline editing and provides many of the same usability wins.
 [Tina Cloud](/early-access/) auto-generates sidebar forms based on your content's schema and represents our current recommended best practices.

-Please do [share ideas, constraints or design patterns](https://github.com/tinacms/tinacms/issues) on how to bring a better visual editing experience to the Jamstack without sacrificing the codebase, It's a discussion we need to have with the community.
+Please do [share ideas, constraints or design patterns](https://github.com/tinacms/tinacms/issues) on how to bring a better visual editing experience to the Jamstack without sacrificing the codebase, it's a discussion we need to have with the community.